-(3) At least one weapon system or aiming device must be within 100 meters of the FPs survey marker.
+(2) At least one weapon system or aiming device must be within 100 meters of the FPs survey marker.
 All weapon systems and aiming devices must be within 400 meters of the FPs survey marker.

-(4) Units will emplace their weapon systems IAW current regulatory guidance.
-Units conducting hip-shoots must be within 100 meters of an established FP; hip-shoots require a NSTR IAW Chapter 2-17.
+(3) Units will emplace their weapon systems IAW current regulatory guidance.
+Units conducting hip shoots must be within 100 meters of an established FP; hip shoots require an NSTR IAW Chapter 2-17.